TheBestCo/bestprice-360/README.md

 ### Notes
 - If Skroutz Analytics is deployed, then - for convenience - all that's needed is inserting the default snippet code.
+- The product urls submitted via the XML feed should match the canonical urls of the product pages.
+If they don’t, BestPrice 360 won’t work properly on some browsers.